-▶ To open the Motion Recorder screen editor, click in the middle of it.
+• To open the Motion Recorder screen editor, click on the middle of.
 A new bigger screen is now opened showing the current motion curve.

-Two locator bars determine the input and output loop points of a recorded curve.
+Two locators bars determine the input and output loop points of a recorded curve.

 Place the right locator